RedPointGlobal/redpoint-rpi/docs/migration.md

 ### 2. Generate Your v7.7 Overrides

+You have two options: use the **Interaction Copilot** for automatic migration, or use the **Interaction CLI** to build a new overrides file interactively.

+**Option A — Automatic migration with Interaction Copilot (recommended)**

+If you have the [Interaction Copilot](readme-mcp.md) connected, ask it to migrate your v7.6 values file:

+> "Migrate my v7.6 values file at /path/to/my-values.yaml to v7.7"

+The Copilot analyzes your file, identifies customizations vs defaults, remaps renamed keys, and produces a minimal v7.7 overrides file.
+It warns about breaking changes like `secretsManagement` relocation and `ingress.className` default changes.

+**Option B — Interactive CLI**

 Run the Interaction CLI with your existing v7.6 values at hand (database host, credentials, ingress domain, cache/queue providers).
 The CLI generates a v7.7-compatible overrides file — no manual diffing or key translation required:

 ```bash